zanymuzik/notes/TF Deployment (dl.ai).md

 	- vs quantizing the model during training
 - Improvement in model size and latency
 	- at the cost of degradation in model accuracy
+- OPTIMIZE_FOR_SIZE or OPTIMIZE_FOR_LATENCY
+	- or let it choose the right balance
-- Quantization uses only integers
+- Quantization uses only integers for Edge TPUs, can reduce size by 4x
 	-